dotnet/arcade/Documentation/SBOMGenerationGuidance.md

 artifacts so that they are available if they are requested by customers.
 In order to achieve this for your release builds:

-- **For repositories that produce assets referenced by the .NET release pipeline**: Retention rules will be applied automatically via the .NET release pipeline for the following repositories (which participate in the centralized release process):
+- **For builds of repositories that produce assets referenced by the .NET release pipeline**: Retention rules will be applied automatically via the .NET release pipeline for the following repositories (which may appear in .NET's build drops):

   - https://dev.azure.com/devdiv/DevDiv/_git/vs-code-coverage
   - https://dev.azure.com/dnceng/internal/_git/dotnet-wpf-int